laravel/forge-docs/1.0/accounts/cli.md

 forge env:push pestphp.com .env
 ```

-Of course, after updating an site's environment variables, the new variables may not be utilized until the site is deployed again.
+Of course, after updating a site's environment variables, the new variables may not be utilized until the site is deployed again.

 ### Viewing Application Logs